 The vector data type cannot be used in arrays.

 The Array data type is a composite data type and can be combined with primitive data types, such as Long, Double, Boolean, Keyword, Text, Date, and Geopoint, to construct complex data structures.
-For example, the combination of the Long data type with the Array data type is used to construct arrays of long integers.
+For example, the combination of the Long data type and the Array data type is used to construct long arrays.
 A long array can contain multiple long integers.
-If one of the long integers is matched during a query, the corresponding row is returned.
 The Array data type is suitable for storing a collection of the same type of data.

 Array formats

-The following table describes the combinations of the Array data type with primitive data types in search indexes.
+The following table describes the combinations of the Array data type and primitive data types in search indexes.

 Combination | Description |